aws-samples/aws-terraform-pipeline/README.md

   ]
 }
 ```
 `branch` is the branch to source.
-It defaults to "main" and may need to be altered if you are using pre-commit hooks that default to "master".
+It defaults to `main`.

+`mode` is [pipeline execution mode](https://docs.aws.amazon.com/codepipeline/latest/userguide/concepts-how-it-works.html#concepts-how-it-works-executions).
+It defaults to `SUPERSEDED`.

 `detect_changes` is used with third-party services, like GitHub.
 It enables AWS CodeConnections to invoke the pipeline when there is a commit to the repo.